solbero/guide-kodi-lutris/GUIDE.md

 Many of the steps shown below are copied and modified from the Kodi Community Forum thread [Automated XBMC minimal installer v0.93 for Ubuntu 12.04 > 14.04](http://forum.kodi.tv/showthread.php?tid=189241&pid=1653111#pid1653111) by Hack_kid which in turn is based on a guide written by bram77.

 1. Connect a keyboard and a mouse to your HTPC.
 Make sure your HTPC is turned off.
 2. Take the USB flash drive containing the ISO image you created earlier and insert it into one of your HTPC’s USB slots; power it on.
 3. In most cases no BIOS adjustments are required and your HTPC will automatically boot from the USB flash drive.
 If it didn’t, you need to [specify in BIOS](https://www.lifewire.com/how-to-enter-bios-2624481) that you want to boot from the USB flash drive.
-Most computers also have an option to press a specific key at boot time (usually labeled “Boot order”) which will bring up a dialogue where you can select the USB flash drive as your boot option.
+Most computers also have an option to press a specific key at boot time (usually labeled “Boot order”) which will bring up a dialog where you can select the USB flash drive as your boot option.
 4. Unetbootin will display a screen where you can choose different ways to start the MinimalCD installation.
 Choose “Install” or “Default” on this screen.
 5. Choose your preferred installation language, preferably English because that’s the language I’ll be using in this in this guide.
 You’ll be able to choose your preferred language for Kodi in Kodi’s settings later on.
 6. Choose the country you reside in (For me it’s “Other” → “Europe” → “Norway”).